utk-eecs-crumpton-tas/cs102-handbook/docs/general/discord.md

 :::info

 Before sharing your code on Discord, please format it first.
-Poorly formatted code is hard to read and even harder to debug.
-If you're using vim, you can format your code in normal mode by typing `gg=G`.
-If you're using VSCode, you can format your code right clicking and selecting format document.
+If you're using Vim, you can format your code in normal mode by typing `gg=G`.
+If you're using VSCode, you can format your code with `shift+alt+f`.

 :::